Compare Rates and Save on Life Insurance

 5

-When you have at least three to five quotes from different insurers, compare life insurance quotes and policy terms.
+Compare three to five life insurance quotes and policy terms from different insurers.
 Keep in mind that the cheapest isn't always the best; in some cases, it may be better to opt for a higher-priced policy with better terms.

 6